 \subsection{Conditional expectation for the restriction and lifting maps}

-In this work, we are interested in analyzing different patterns of broken symmetry in systems with generalized symmetries.
-This amounts to considering different gaugings defined through condensable algebra objects $\mathbb{A}$.
-Here, from a quantum information perspective, we describe the gauging of a generalized symmetry and its inversion using the language of anyon condensation.
-While gauging and anyon condensation are distinct procedures, both are governed by the same algebraic structure: a condensable algebra object.
-In operator-algebraic terms, this structure gives rise to a conditional expectation, which simultaneously implements a gauging map (projection onto invariant observables) and the condensation map encoding the symmetry reduction associated with condensation.
+Here, from a quantum information perspective, we describe the {symmetry reduction transition} of a generalized symmetry and its inversion using the language of anyon condensation. {In operator-algebraic terms, anyon condensation can be described in terms of a conditional expectation which implements a projection onto invariant observables under the condensation map.}